erohtar/redditSaver/README.md

 - Reddit limits last 25 saved posts/comments in that feed
 - Scheduled running of this script once daily (or so) will keep your latest saves updated automatically
 - This is NOT an Obsidian plugin, and if someone wants to create one based on this idea or my code, they're more than welcome to
-- To save reddit *crossposts*, go to the target posts and save that instead of the link post (a habit I'll have to get into myself as well)
+- To save a reddit *crosspost*, go to the target post and save that instead of the link post (a habit I'll have to get into myself as well)